Digital art

-Digital art refers to any artistic work or practice that uses digital technology as part of the creative or presentation process.
+Digital art, or the digital arts, is artistic work that uses digital technology as part of the creative or presentational process.
 It can also refer to computational art that uses and engages with digital media.

-Since the 1960s, various names have been used to describe digital art, including computer art, multimedia art and new media art.
+Since the 1960s, various names have been used to describe digital art, including computer art, electronic art, multimedia art, and new media art.
+Digital art includes pieces stored on physical media, such as with digital painting, as well as digital galleries on websites.
+Digital art also extends to the field of visual computing.

 History

-John Whitney, a pioneer of computer graphics, developed the first computer-generated art in the early 1960s by utilizing mathematical operations to create art.
+In the early 1960s, John Whitney developed the first computer-generated art using mathematical operations.
 In 1963, Ivan Sutherland invented the first user interactive computer-graphics interface known as Sketchpad.

+Between 1974 and 1977, Salvador Dalí created two big canvases of Gala Contemplating the Mediterranean Sea which at a distance of 20 meters is transformed into the portrait of Abraham Lincoln (Homage to Rothko) and prints of Lincoln in Dalivision based on a portrait of Abraham Lincoln processed on a computer by Leon Harmon published in "The Recognition of Faces".

+The technique is similar to what later became known as photographic mosaics.

-Andy Warhol created digital art using an Amiga where the computer was publicly introduced at the Lincoln Center, New York, in July 1985.
+Andy Warhol created digital art using an Amiga where the computer was publicly introduced at the Lincoln Center in July 1985.
 An image of Debbie Harry was captured in monochrome from a video camera and digitized into a graphics program called ProPaint.
-Warhol manipulated the image by adding color by using flood fills.
+Warhol manipulated the image by adding color using flood fills.